 Vertical rate of advance as 60m per semester.

 Minimum Mining (120 m) and Bottom (100 m) width.

 Force and Restrict Mining Surface: Surface005 from Schedule Optimization.

 Play with steeper slope angles in the short term.

-When we use Force+Restrict, we are telling the optimizer to break this volume into pieces and it must mine this volume entirely, even if it is waste so that the long-term view is respected.
+When we use Force+Restrict, we are telling the optimizer to break this volume into pieces and that it must mine this volume entirely, even if it is waste, so that the long-term view is respected.
 This way you keep regarding the whole deposit while deciding what to do in the first periods.
 The approach here is quite different than a set of Revenue Factors for a series of LG/Pseudoflow runs, followed by adjustments to find pushbacks without math optimization criteria.
-It is worth mentioning that this kind of suggestion must be only applied at the beginning or as the end of the life of mine since Force+Restrict Mining surfaces used in intermediate periods could interfere directly with the results.
+It is worth mentioning that this kind of suggestion must be only applied at the beginning or at the end of the life of mine, since Force+Restrict Mining surfaces used in intermediate periods could interfere directly with the results.